shalu1529/Youtube-Subscribers/README.md

 ## API Reference
 Following API endpoints for retrieving subscribers information using the GET method.
-For more refer to the [API-Documentation](./API-Documentation.md).

 - `/subscribers`: Retrieve a list of all subscribers with their ID, name, subscribed channel and date.
 - `/subscribers/names`: Obtain subscribers name along with the channel they are subscribed to.